-You’ve accomplished a lot this holiday season.
-Thanks to all your hard work, you gained new customers, sold lots of stuff, and kept your team inspired throughout a busy season.
-What better way to celebrate than to prepare yourself for easy successes in the new year?
-With just a few quick steps, you can turn your holiday momentum into 2019 victories.
+And what better way to celebrate than to prepare yourself for easy successes in the year ahead?
+With these quick steps, you can turn your holiday momentum into 2020 victories.

 1. Send a postcard to invite holiday shoppers back into your store.

-The holidays are a prime time to build your relationships with customers new and old, and that still applies as you enter the new year.
+The holidays are a prime time to build your relationships with customers new and old, and that still applies at the start of a new year.
 One way to do that is by creating a segment based on purchase date.
 For example, everyone who bought something from you between Thanksgiving and the end of December.
 Then, say thank you with a postcard that invites them back into your store with a promo code or special offer.

 2. Bring back lost shoppers with Google Remarketing ads.